theycallmethetailor/js-function-scopes/README.md

 Lexical scopes are nested scopes.
 Example a function inside of a function. the inner function has access to the outer functions variables, but the outer function cannot access the inner function variables.

 Think of this as only having one way street from the inner function.
-It can move out and look at whats in th outer function.
+It can move out and look at whats in the outer function.
 But the outer function cannot move into the inner function

 Here we will try to print the inner variable from the outer function.
 Can you guess what will happen?